pingcap/tidb-dev-guide/src/understand-tidb/dql.md

 	rs, err := tc.Session.ExecuteStmt(ctx, stmt)
 ```

-[session.ExecuteStmt()](https://github.com/pingcap/tidb/blob/05d2210647d6a1503a8d772477e43b14a024f609/session/session.go#L1620) is in `session.go`.
-It's the entry of the SQL layer kernel and returns the result of the SQL execution.
+[session.ExecuteStmt()](https://github.com/pingcap/tidb/blob/05d2210647d6a1503a8d772477e43b14a024f609/session/session.go#L1620) is the entry of the SQL layer kernel and returns the result of the SQL execution.

 #### Exit